Fast Core Pricing for Rich Advertising Auctions

-\begin{remark} When using bidding data to evaluate our algorithms, we implicitly assumed truthful bidding and took each advertiser's bid as a proxy for their value.
-We made this choice in part due to necessity.
-In online advertising settings, it is difficult to evaluate an advertiser's true valuation of a click.
-Indeed, the advertiser itself might not know the true valuations for the clicks received from search engines, for several reasons.
-The quality of clicks differs and is dependent on the user, publisher, and other context.
-Advertisers might not be utility maximizers (for example they might be maximizing clicks given a budget), advertisers might value a conversion (a defined transaction such as a sale or subscribing happens from the user after the click) or just a visit to their page.
-Even if the appropriate metrics were known, the search platform typically does not get to observe them accurately.
+During bid collection, the sponsored search platform was running its own native auction (which roughly speaking is a variant of the generalized second price auction with optimized reserve prices).
+These bids by no means are guaranteed to be truthful bids, neither are collected through a controlled experiments in which bidders are aware of changing the auction to a core selecting auction or any other auction that we are simulating in this section.
+Moreover, in online advertising, it is difficult to evaluate an advertiser's true valuation of a click from the submitted bids, because of several fundamental reasons: (1) Importantly, advertisers usually run sophisticated learning algorithms to bid based on their past experiences with the platform, which leads to complicated bid shading mechanics, (2) Indeed, the advertiser itself might not know the true valuations for the clicks received from the search engine, as the quality of clicks differs and is dependent on the user, publisher, and other contexts, (3) Advertisers might not be utility maximizers, for example they might be maximizing clicks given a budget, or might be valuing the conversion (when a defined transaction such as a sale or subscribing happens from the user after the click) or just a visit to their page, and hence their behavior diverge from the classic quasi-linear rational models in microeconomics, and finally (4) Even if the appropriate metrics were known, the platform typically does not get to observe them accurately.